cabforum/servercert/docs/BR.md

 The CRL Distribution Points extension MUST be present in:
 - Subordinate CA Certificates; and
-- Subscriber Certificates with validity greater than ten days.
+- Subscriber Certificates with 1) validity greater than ten days and that 2) do not contain an id-ad-ocsp accessMethod (i.e., A HTTP URL of the
+Issuing CA’s OCSP responder) within the Authority Information Access extension.

 The CRL Distribution Points extension SHOULD NOT be present in:
 - Root CA Certificates; and